fobblified/Writeups/Portswigger/Access_control/User_role_controlled_by_request_parameter/README.md

-# User role controlled by request parameter
+# User role can be modified in user profile

 ## Theory